 WHO Philippines rolls out Health at the Heart of Healing campaign

-MANILA, 6 February 2014 - The World Health Organization Representative Office in the Philippines launches today its “Health at the Heart of Healing” advocacy campaign on social media and other avenues.
+MANILA, 6 February 2014 - The World Health Organization Philippines Office launches today its “Health at the Heart of Healing” advocacy campaign on social media and other avenues.

-The campaign aims to draw attention to, and generate support for, the numerous health issues that are still affecting communities as a result of Typhoon Haiyan (Yolanda) that ploughed through several Visayas provinces last November.
+The campaign aims to draw attention to, and generate support for, the numerous health issues that are still affecting communities as a result of super Typhoon Yolanda (Haiyan) that ploughed through several Visayas provinces last November.

 WHO Representative in the Philippines Dr Julie Hall noted that while numerous individuals, agencies, and governments are participating in efforts to heal these storm ravaged communities in various ways, looking after their health should be of foremost concern.